 My dad worked out a foot operated drag brake that worked very nicely.
 Lonnie was able to make a steering wheel made out of steel rebar as a project in his junior high metal shop.
 A few strategically placed holes cut in the box frame and some rope and pulleys, and we had ourselves a pretty decent little hot rod that steered and braked like a real car.

 We decided that we had to try it out.
 The closest downhill road was about a mile from my house over beyond Prince Albert Drive and down the (then) dirt road to “Lost Valley Ranch” (now the long dip in Chicago Avenue south of Martin Luther King Blvd.).

 Riding our bikes and towing the derby car behind us, we finally made it to the top of the road.
-We both looked down at the gravel covered surface that curved down to a sharp left turn.
+We both looked down at the gravel-covered surface that curved down to a sharp left turn.
 The lower side of the road was supported by large rocks and broken pieces of concrete placed there in an effort to reduce erosion.
-We both agreed that this was gong to be a really scary ride.
+We both agreed that this was going to be a really scary ride.